imandel/vanity/README.md

 The [introduction file](./examples/introduction.ipynb)

 ## TODO
+- [x] end region on region play (shift click) with timingsrc
-- [ ] jump to next region
+- [x] jump to next region
+- [ ] fix tagbox for timingsrc
 - [ ] errors on firefox for vtt files
-- [ ] keyboard shprtcuts for timestep?
+- [ ] keyboard shprtcuts for timestep
+- [ ] key binding for moving around video faster
-- [ ] switch main vid to using a store tather than passing props and events around
+- [ ] switch main vid to using a store tather than passing props and events around?
 - [ ] convey when ttranscript is partially selected
-- [ ] multiple videos
+- [x] multiple videos
 - [ ] style wavesurfer px/sec
-- [ ] key binding for moving around video faster
 - [ ] popup for shorcuts?
 - [ ] dynamic assign color to tags?
 - [x] fix responseive top row (e.g. no map, no transcript)